osm2pgsql-dev/osm2pgsql/docs/usage.md

   but causes the last stages to take significantly longer.

 * ``--cache-strategy`` sets the cache strategy to use.
-The defaults are fine here, and optimizied uses less RAM than the other options.
+The defaults are fine here, and optimized uses less RAM than the other options.

 ## Database options ##